richarddwang/electra_pytorch/README.md

 |---|---|---|---|---|---|---|---|---|---|
 |ELECTRA-Small-OWT|56.8|88.3|87.4|86.8|88.3|78.9|87.9|68.5|80.36|
 |ELECTRA-Small-OWT (my)|58.72|88.03|86.04|86.16|88.63|80.4|87.45|67.46|80.36

-Table1.
-Results on GLUE dev set.
+*Table 1:* Results on GLUE dev set.
 The official result comes from [expected results](https://github.com/google-research/electra#expected-results).
 Scores are the average scores finetuned from the same checkpoint.
 (See [this issue](https://github.com/google-research/electra/issues/98)) My result comes from pretraining a model from scratch and thens taking average from 10 finetuning runs for each task.
 Both results are trained on OpenWebText corpus

 |Model|CoLA|SST|MRPC|STS|QQP|MNLI|QNLI|RTE|Avg.|
 |---|---|---|---|---|---|---|---|---|---|
 |ELECTRA-Small++|55.6|91.1|84.9|84.6|88.0|81.6|88.3|6.36|79.7|
 |ELECTRA-Small++ (my)|54.8|91.6|84.6|84.2|88.5|82|89|64.7|79.92

-Table2: Results on GLUE test set.
+*Table 2:* Results on GLUE test set.
 My result finetunes the pretrained checkpoint loaded from huggingface.

 Official training loss curve |  My training loss curve :-------------------------:|:-------------------------:
 ![image](https://user-images.githubusercontent.com/17963619/95172776-65682d80-07ea-11eb-82b1-5fcff9e8d6a8.png)|![image](https://user-images.githubusercontent.com/17963619/95174020-115e4880-07ec-11eb-8d51-baf30a958dfe.png)

-Table3.
-Both are small models trained on OpenWebText.
+*Table 3:* Both are small models trained on OpenWebText.
 The official one is from [here](https://github.com/google-research/electra/issues/3).
 You should take the value of training loss with a grain of salt since it doesn't reflect the performance of downstream tasks.

 # Features of this implementation